patrickrauls/AWStour/SslWalkthrough.md

 ### Getting the darn thing to run already
 ```
+# get into your project dir if you aren't already
+cd [project dir]

 # migrate the database
 # be sure to specify the environment! or else you will get the error below!
 knex migrate:latest --env=production